sky-shift/skyshift/examples/slurm/slurm_README.md

 ### 2. Launch SkyFlow

-To launch Skyflow, run in `skyflow/`:
+To launch Skyshift, run in `skyshift/`:

 ```
-./launch_skyflow.sh
+./launch_skyshift.sh
 ```

-If Skyflow is already running and the Slurm cluster has not been added yet, attach the cluster:
+If Skyshift is already running and the Slurm cluster has not been added yet, attach the cluster:
 ```
 skyctl create cluster my-slurm-cluster --manager slurm
 ```

-### 3. Run your Skyflow jobs!
+### 3. Run your Skyshift jobs!
 ```
 skyctl create job --cpus 1 --replicas 2 --run "echo hi; sleep 300; echo bye" my-test-job
 ```